Peluhott/restaurant-page/README.md

 ** ending project early

-I understand how the dom manipulation works and not goign to use this on my porfolio
+I understand how the dom manipulation works and not goign to use this on my porfolio, and i have limited time because of school and work so I have to move on

 ** things left to do**
 create food and about section